jamesplease/redux-resource/ROADMAP.md

 ### Future Versions

-#### v3.0.0

-**New Features**

-- A new API to update resource information directly, independent from requests.
-This will support a few new use cases, including gRPC streaming endpoints.

-- "named requests" will be split into two concepts: `requestKey` and `requestName`.
-Keys will be used for caching and lookups.
-Names are used for humans debugging the code.

-- A new `requestAttributes` attribute for request action types so that developers can put any information that they want onto the request.

 #### v3.1.0

 - A new reducer specifically for requests.
 This allows for requests to be tracked independent